chiragsingh1711/gsoc-2024-Issue-85/gsoc-2024-final-report.md

 3. Integrate the exporter with existing IFC (Industry Foundation Classes) data structures
 4. Provide functionality for material mapping and customization
 5. Enable visualization of Radiance simulation results within Blender

+6. I have also written a blog on how to use radiacne rendering feature that I have implemented - Blog (https://medium.com/p/0b9a2e748e9f)

 ## Accomplishments